vladholubiev/concurrency-checker/README.md

 # Dispatch targets

-Modify URLs in the `ops-scripts/sqs-dispatch.ts` file.
+Modify the target URL and number of requests in the `ops-scripts/sqs-dispatch.ts` file.
 Then:

 ```shell
 export AWS_ACCESS_KEY_ID=xxx